All the lines of the second hexagram are yin and the hexagram denotes firm progress and advantage.

 The sixth line shows fighting dragons, sending yellow blood to the earth and purple blood to the sky.
 This is the right conclusion of affairs.

-A final note explains that the yin qualities of honesty and steady progress will lead to great good fortune.
+A final note says the yin qualities of honesty and steady progress lead to good fortune.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.